BXING2/natural-language-processing/SentimentAnalysis/README.md

 **Table 2.
 Confusion matrix on test dataset.
 1 and 0 represents the positive and negative reviews, respectively.**

 Through finetuning, the model achieves an accuracy of 90.5% on the test dataset.
-From the confusion matrix in Table 2, the model exhibits similar performance in detecting positive and negative reviews on this balanced dataset
+From the confusion matrix in Table 2, the model exhibits similar performance on detecting positive and negative reviews on this balanced dataset

 ## Reference
 1. https://huggingface.co/docs/transformers/en/model_doc/bert